 Because of the delicate nature of how drugs like valium work, it’s common to see side effects.
-However, many of these side effects aren’t bad, and when used in tandem with other drugs it can help treat medical conditions such as IBS and appetite loss.
+However, many of these side effects aren’t bad, and when used to treat in tandem with other drugs it can help treat medical conditions such as IBS and appetite loss.
 Another drug Valium is mixed with is anesthesia as it will you relax beforehand.

 But with its powerful effects and sensitive nature, many are left wondering if they can give valium to their dogs.

 Diazepam may be safe for dogs but it should never be administered without a prescription from your veterinarian.
 Consult your veterinarian before administering valium for dogs, cats, or small mammals.
 Veterinary approval can help to prevent a negative reaction.

 Due the strong relaxation and tranquilizing effects of benzodiazepines, the most common side effects associated with Valium are drowsiness, depression, poor energy, sedation, and changes in heart rate.
 As well, vomiting and diarrhea are potential side effects to see as well.
 There is also some risk that the medicine will change your dog’s behavior, so be on the lookout for behavioral problems.

 It’s important to monitor the degree of these effects as many dogs will display one or two.
 If your dog becomes pregnant, even in the first trimester, it is important to consult with your veterinarian to ensure that it is safe for your dog to continue to take it.